epfl-ada/ada-2020-project-milestone-p3-p3_tfpandas/README.md

   + Finally, we will try other methods in machine learning like SVM, random forest and deep learning to do the task, see if we can achieve a higher accuracy.

 ### 6. Proposed timeline
-  + First discussion in 11.28.
-Spent 10 hours to replicate the original paper, extract the necessary variables we will use from the data.
+  + First discussion on 11.28.
+Spend 10 hours to replicate the original paper, extract the necessary variables we will use from the data.
-  + Second discussion in 12.05 & 12.06 .
-Spent 15 hours to extend our result.
+  + Second discussion on 12.05 & 12.06 .
+Spend 15 hours to extend our result.
-  + Fix buges and write report 12.07 - 12.13.
+  + Fix bugs and write report from 12.07 to 12.13.
 Spent 9 hours total to do this separately.
-  + Make a video 12.14 - 12.18.
+  + Make a video from 12.14 to 12.18.
 Spend 3-5 hours to make a video.

 ### 7. Organization within the team
 A list of internal milestones up until project milestone P4.
 Add here a sketch of your planning for the next project milestone.